-Issue Key Principle/Mitigation Standard Mitigation Measures Provide treatment to achieve 75% reduction in suspended solids.
-Dust generation from stockpiles Dust shall not cause a hazard or nuisance to village life.
-Stockpiles should be compacted and not exposed for extended periods.
+Issue Key Principle/Mitigation Standard Mitigation Measures achieve 75% reduction in suspended solids.
+Dust generation from Dust shall not cause a Stockpiles should be compacted and not exposed stockpiles hazard or nuisance to for extended periods. village life.
 Stockpiles should be reused as soon as practicable.
-Soil / Overburden Remova N. Park Palance Carling at Language Generation of suspended solids from bare ground and runoff into watercourses Development activities should not give rise to storm water containing elevated suspended solids.
-Provide treatment to achieve 75% reduction in suspended solids.
-No direct discharge of sediment laden water without treatment.
-Earthworks and land clearance should be minimized and phased.
-Any discharges to watercourses should occur during high flow and / or discharged as close to the outfall as possible to maximize mixing.
+Soil / Overburden Remova Generation of suspended Development activities No direct discharge of sediment laden water solids from bare ground should not give rise to without treatment. and runoff into storm water containing Earthworks and land clearance should be watercourses elevated suspended solids.
+Provide treatment to minimized and phased. achieve 75% reduction in Any discharges to watercourses should occur during high flow and / or discharged as close to the suspended solids. outfall as possible to maximize mixing. suspended sonds.
 Stockpiling should occur at least 10m from a water course.
 Re-vegetation of exposed areas as soon as practicable.
 Timing of works around the drier seasons where possible.
 Provision of storm water cut off drains wherever possible.
-Introduction of invasive species Fill material should not contain invasive species.
-The use of imported fill shall be minimized.
+Introduction of invasive Fill material should not The use of imported fill shall be minimized. species contain invasive species.
 Machinery should be cleaned prior to working on site to reduce the opportunity of the spread of weed seeds.
-Disturbance of natural habitats for spoil / alluvial material.
-Soils should be reused where possible in the development - to reduce the need for spoil sites and the need to import fill.
-Stockpile and reuse soils before excavating new soils / alluvium.
-Efficiency of control measures over time Control measures should continue to work appropriately throughout the construction period.
-Earthworks control measures should be inspected and maintained in efficient operating condition over the construction period.
+Disturbance of natural Soils should be reused Stockpile and reuse soils before excavating new habitats for spoil / alluvial where possible in the soils / alluvium. material. development - to reduce the need for spoil sites and 77.00 the need to import fill.
+Efficiency of control Control measures should Earthworks control measures should be inspected measures over time continue to work and maintained in efficient operating condition over appropriately throughout the construction period. the construction period.
 Community nuisances.
-Noise and dust shall not unreasonably intrude on traditional village life.
-Concrete batching plants and other noisy / dusty equipment to be located as far as practical from villages.
-Works in and near Rivers: T Sediment discharges arising from working in and near the river.
-For blasting in or near the river, refer to the blasting issues, above.
-Work in the wetted area of the riverbed should be minimized, and only in relation to the construction of the power house, weir and intake structure or to insert culverts for stream crossings.
-Stabilize works at the end of each working day and prior to storm events.
-Do the work during low flow periods.
-Works shall be minimized.
-Diversion of the river around the work area where possible.
-Community impacts: Communication channels Sat up a communication naturally for discussing Key Considerations for a Communication Strategy to avoid deterioration of current quality of life and traditional livelihoods are established between Villagers, Construction Supervisors, and state PCUs to facilitate information flow and easier process for lodging complaints Set up a communication network for discussing issues between contractors and the villagers and the state PCUs built on recognized negotiation structures Contractors will have an Environmental Specialist, OHS Specialist, and Social Specialist on site to ensure conformance with environmental health and safety guidelines and to respond to complaints A Health Program - as well as measures for prevention of gender-based violence, sexual exploitation, and HIV/AIDS - to be included in the Contractor's Construction and Workers Camp
+Noise and dust shall not Concrete batching plants and other noisy / dusty Community nuisances. unreasonably intrude on equipment to be located as far as practical from traditional village life. villages.
+Works in and near Rivers: 1 Sediment discharges Work in the wetted area of Stabilize works at the end of each working day and arising from working in the riverbed should be prior to storm events. and near the river. minimized, and only in Do the work during low flow periods.
+For blasting in or near the relation to the construction Works shall be minimized. river, refer to the blasting of the power house, weir Diversion of the river around the work area where issues, above. and intake structure or to possible. insert culverts for stream crossings.
+Community impacts: C Cot and a communication and confidence: Key Considerations for a Communication channels Set up a communication network for discussing Communication Strategy to avoid deterioration of are established between Villagers, Construction issues between contractors and the villagers and the state PCUs built on recognized negotiation current quality of life and Supervisors, and state state PCOS built on recognized negotiation structures traditional livelihoods PCUs to facilitate Contractors will have an Environmental Specialist, information flow and OHS Specialist, and Social Specialist on site to easier process for lodging ensure conformance with environmental health and complaints safety guidelines and to respond to complaints A Health Program - as well as measures for prevention of gender-based violence, sexual exploitation, and HIV/AIDS - to be included in the Contractor's Construction and Workers Camp Management Plan.
+This will be made available to